crate/cloud-tutorials/docs/cluster-deployment/deploy-to-cluster-marketplace/deploy-to-cluster-aws/signup-aws.rst

 easily on the `Marketplace page`_.)
 By using CrateDB Cloud's service on AWS Marketplace, your hourly usage is billed directly by Amazon, not by Crate.io.

+As a SaaS service, the subscription payment is arranged through AWS.
+The cluster will be hosted in the region you select as part of the configuration process.
+If you are looking for a self-hosted CrateDB Cloud service, check out the :ref:`CrateDB Edge tutorial <edge>`.
+To pay directly for a hosted cluster by credit card, see our tutorial for :ref:`direct cluster deployment
+<cluster-deployment-stripe>`.

 .. rubric:: Table of contents

 .. contents::